 She was kind enough to grant Cardplayer Lifestyle this exclusive interview, as well as a couple of great snapshots.
-We hope you enjoy the read and would be happy to get your comments and feedback below or on our Facebook page.
+We hope you enjoy the read.

 Tell us a little about yourself Patty.
 Where did you grow up and how did you end up in Las Vegas?

 Well, I was born in Bangkok, Thailand and moved here to the United States when I was 5 years old to a small town in Oklahoma called Ponca City.
 I lived there until I went to college at Oklahoma State University.
 Then, I moved to Vegas in December 1999 to find work.

 How did you end up getting the job as Daniel Negreanu’s personal assistant?
 How long have you been working with him?

 I’ve been with Daniel almost 8 years now.
 We met at a mutual friend’s birthday party and we just started talking.
 He asked me what I wanted to do in life and I told him that I wanted to be a personal assistant (but I knew he had one already).
 I asked him if he knew anyone who might be looking for an assistant.
 He said something like “well, my current one isn’t working out, how would you like to be my assistant?”
 I told him to try me out for a month, with no commitment, and see what he thinks then.